Dr. Mario: Miracle Cure: Gameplay

 The game is centered around the titular Dr. Mario (top right), and its core gameplay focuses on eliminating viruses by aligning capsules of matching colors to their corresponding virus.

-Dr. Mario: Miracle Cure is a falling block puzzle video game.
-Its five-game modes each have optional power-ups.
-The first mode, "Dr. Mario", has the traditional rules of the Dr. Mario series.
-In "Dr. Luigi", two different capsules joined into L-shaped configurations are dropped into the playing field (as in the "Operation L" mode of Dr. Luigi (2013) for Wii U).
-These modes have single player and competitive multiplayer modes.
-"Virus Buster", a game mode in Dr. Mario Online Rx and Dr. Luigi, is played by holding the Nintendo 3DS vertically and using the touchscreen to drag the capsules.
-The online mode utilized the defunct Nintendo Network service.
-Finally, the debuting "Miracle Cure Laboratory" mode features several set challenges.
-Unlike previous entries in the series, the soundtrack is not selectable, and has random songs from Dr. Mario Online Rx and Dr. Luigi.
+Dr. Mario: Miracle Cure is a falling block puzzle video game, starring the titular Dr. Mario.
+It houses 3 main game modes, each with different types of gameplay.
+The first mode, "Dr. Mario", has the traditional rules of the Dr. Mario series, where randomly placed viruses must be eliminated by falling capsules placed by the player, with the goal being to match the color of the capsule to the color of the virus.
+The game ends if the capsules reach the top of the screen and the viruses haven't been eliminated in time.
+In "Dr. Luigi", two different capsules joined into L-shaped configurations are dropped into the playing field, taking from the "Operation L" mode of the game Dr. Luigi for the Wii U, which has similar mechanics; this mode allows the player to play as Mario's brother, Dr. Luigi.
+"Virus Buster", a game mode present in Dr. Mario Online Rx, is played by holding the Nintendo 3DS vertically and using its touchscreen to drag the capsules to the viruses.

+All of these modes, except "Virus Buster", can be played in multiplayer, both online and local, alongside single player mode.
+The online mode allows players to play matches with other players online, utilizing the now-defunct Nintendo Network service.
+Also available is the "Miracle Cure Laboratory", which makes its debut in the game, and features multiple set challenges.
+Each getting increasingly difficult, the challenges combine different aspects from the 3 modes, such as the regular capsules and the L-shaped ones.
+Also introduced are the "Miracle Cures", which are new power-ups that enhance gameplay by clearing all viruses on screen and offering help to the player, being unlocked when a meter seen alongside the game is filled; this mode can be toggled on or off.

 Development and release

-Dr. Mario: Miracle Cure was released exclusively for the Nintendo 3DS.

-Dr. Mario: Miracle Cure was developed by Arika and published by Nintendo for the Nintendo 3DS.
-The game was originally announced on May 31, 2015, during a Japanese Nintendo Direct, and was made available on the Japanese eShop on the same day; a release date outside of Japan was not announced during the Direct.
+Dr. Mario: Miracle Cure was developed by Arika and Nintendo SPD, and published by Nintendo for the 3DS.
+The game was originally announced on May 31, 2015, during a Japanese Nintendo Direct, and was made available on the Japanese eShop on the same day.
 A Nintendo Direct Micro broadcast on June 1, 2015, unveiled that the game was to be released in North America later in the month on June 11 as a downloadable title exclusive to the eShop, and was made available for pre-order following the announcement.
 The game was subsequently released in the PAL regions of Europe and Australia on June 11, 2015, and June 12, 2015, respectively.
-The game incorporates various elements from its predecessor, Dr. Luigi, such as bringing over the Operation L mode.
+The Wii U and 3DS eShop officially shut down in March 2023, rendering every game released exclusively for it, including Dr. Mario: Miracle Cure, impossible to purchase and download.